Daily Status on the COVID-19 New Normal - Brunei News Gazette

 Daily Status on the COVID-19 New Normal

+435 cases recovered, and no case is in Category 4 or 5.

-Four cases are in Category 4, requiring oxygen assistance and close monitoring.
-The Ministry of Health in its press release stated that 541 cases have recovered yesterday.
+The Ministry of Health in its press release stated that total recovered cases in the country is at 238,244.

-86.2 percent of children aged 5 to 11 have received two doses of the COVID-19 vaccine, and 61.7 percent of adolescents aged 12 to 17 have received 3 doses.
-Meanwhile, the percentage of the country’s population who have received the third dose stands at 78.6 percent.
+86 point 3 per cent of children aged 5 to 11 have received two doses of the COVID-19 vaccine, and 61.7 per cent of adolescents aged 12 to 17 have received 3 doses.
+Meanwhile, the percentage of the country’s population who have received the 3rd dose stands at 78.6 per cent.

 Source: Radio Television Brunei